wwwebbb/music-release-timeline/README.md

 # release-timeline
-A vertical timeline of the music artist ALICAI's releases
+A vertical timeline of my music releases.

-also something to show my parents since they have trouble understanding my hobby.